The Section 179 deduction is higher than ever in 2021 (a full

 The calculator presents a potential tax scenario based on typical assumptions that may not apply to your business.
 This page and calculator are not tax advice.
 The indicated tax treatment applies only to transactions deemed to reflect a purchase of the equipment or a capitalized lease purchase transaction.
 Please consult your tax advisor to determine the tax ramifications of acquiring equipment or software for your business.

-To take advantage of Section 179 for 2020, the equipment must be purchased and put into
+To use Section 179 for 2021, the equipment must be purchased (or financed/leased) and put into service

-Section 179 is meant to target small and medium sized companies.
-The full “up to one million dollars” deduction can be claimed until the $2,590,000 equipment purchases limit is reached.
-Once that limit is reached, the deduction decreases on a dollar for dollar basis, and reaches zero once $3,630,000 worth of equipment is purchased.
+Section 179 helps small and mid-sized companies invest in themselves.
+The full $1,050,000 deduction can be claimed up to the $2,620,000 equipment purchases limit.
+Once that number is reached, the Section 179 deduction decreases dollar-for-dollar, and reaches zero once $3,670,000 worth of equipment is purchased/financed.

 The equipment listed above need not be new – it can be used (but new to you).
 Almost any "portable" (non-permanently installed) piece of business equipment will likely qualify.
 If you have any questions on whether something you wish to lease or finance will qualify for Section 179, you can always ask us, or reference IRS Publication 946.